robertblackwell/marvin-cpp/readme.md

 ## TODO
+-	need to do something easy for config options
 ### need test harness
 ### message body
 -	clean up how message bodies are handled and how EOF is handled by readers